jekyll-one/j1-binder-repo/README.md

 ## Notebook configuration

+To use `ffmeg`, some additional configurations are needed for notebooks using the `animation` feature of `MathPlotlib`.

 ### matplotlib animation

 The method (of the animation instances) to manage the player is controlled by the `animation` rc parameter.

 The rc parameter currently supports values of "none", "html5" and "jshtml".

 *  none:    no player (display) is shown
 *  html5:   use the native HTML5 player widget